ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/configurations.markdown

 ##SyncResult/[FILENAME]

-This configuration represents a result of the synchronization of a file.
-It is stored by a destination file system.
-If any exception is thrown during synchronization, it will be stored in Exception property.
+This configuration represents a result of the file synchronization.
+It is stored by the destination file system.
+If any exception is thrown during the synchronization, it will be stored in Exception property.
 BytesTransfered, BytesCopied and NeedListLength are filled up only if the file content has changed.

 {CODE-BLOCK:json}